romitm7/cs50p-workshop-vscode/README.md

 - [ ] Enable indentation guides in your editor to avoid indentation mistakes.
     * VSCode: open settings with: ctrl+,
-    * Paste in the search field "editor.guides.indentation"
+    * Paste in the search field "**editor.guides.indentation**"
     * Switch to the tab "Workspace"
     * Check ✔ the box for "Editor > Guides: Indentation"
     * Now you will have indentation guides in your code editor.
         * <img src="img/indent_guides.png" width="20%">

 - [ ] Folder organization.
     * To make it easier for you to find old solutions, create a directory for each week.
-However, this makes for longer names to type on the keyboard like $ cd 0_functions_variables/playback.
+However, this makes for longer names to type on the keyboard like `$ cd 0_functions_variables/playback`.
 Thus I recommend: once you've completed a full week, then create a new directory for that week and drag-and-drop the problem set in to that directory.
     * Create directories for all weeks:
         *
         ```shell